Literature: The Makioka Sisters

 - Pun-Based Title: The original title is Sasameyuki, a word referring to a type of light, powdery snow.
 Since the book takes place in Osaka, it doesn't snow very much; the title exists essentially as a pun on the third sister's name, which means "snow child" ("Flurries of Yukiko" might capture the meaning, but not the pun, in English).
 So greatly was this Lost in Translation that, rather than trying to replicate the meaning of the word "sasameyuki" or the nature of the pun, translator Edward G. Seidensticker just gave the book a completely new title.

-- Slice of Life: One troper's mother has described it as 'pre-war Japanese Seinfeld'.
+- Slice of Life: It's been described as 'pre-war Japanese Seinfeld'.

 - Subculture: Some wags have noted that each of the three main characters (discounting Tsuruko) have personalities that map nicely into some modern youth subculture or another despite living in pre-war Japan.
 To wit, Sachiko is Emo, Yukiko is Goth, and Taeko is 'Scene'.
 Obviously the actual subcultures themselves were non-existent in the novel's historical setting, but the personalities fit astonishingly well.